 Minecraft is a brilliant sandbox of a game until the very last bit in The End realm.
 At this point, you've already explored the overworld (plains, mountains, oceans, caves, etc) and the Nether (lots of fire and lava in a hellish world), but The End is just very plain looking; you're on a big floating landmass of what looks like the moon, towers made out of obsidian with a crystal on top of them are dotted across the island, a huge dragon is trying to kill you by flying into you so you go flying off the island and into the void, and the realm is filled with Endermen.
 To make matters worse, the dragon heals itself by flying near one of the crystals, which you will usually need to build a makeshift tower just to reach it within range of your bow or sword and it explodes when destroyed.
 At the same time, you might fall off your tower if the dragon pushes you off.
 Beating the dragon nets you 20,000 EXP and a very slow scrolling ending message that is a total Mind Screw.
 This might be the first game to deliberately invoke Disappointing Last Level.

-Assassin's Creed: The majority of the game is full of stealth, Le Parkour, and the occasional frenzy of short and violent fights frequently followed by a lot of running and hiding.
+The majority of Assassin's Creed I is full of stealth, Le Parkour, and the occasional frenzy of short and violent fights frequently followed by a lot of running and hiding.
 Even boss fights generally fit into this standard.
 Then at the conclusion of the game, nearly all of it is thrown away for a long series of non-stop straight up sword fights with no chance of stealth or sneaking.